dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-hooks/index.md

 💡 The `useEffect` hook tells React that there's something your component needs to do after it's rendered.
 It takes input of a function and a dependency array.
 Every time a value in the dependency array is updated, it triggers a function call.
 Here, since we have no dependencies, this function is called once when the component is mounted, similar to `componentDidMount` from our class-based alternatives.

 :bulb: There's one last thing we need to do: debounce our search function!
 Import `useCallback`, also from `react`, and put the following line after the search function and before our `return`:

 ```javascript
 const debouncedSearch = useCallback(debounce(search, 500), []);
 ```
 💡 The `useCallback` hook is structured similarly to `useEffect`.
-It returns a memoized version of the callback that it's passed—in this case, `debounce(search,500)`, which returns a debounced version of the search function that batches up calls every half-second (500 milliseconds)—and only changes the callback if one of the dependencies in the dependency array has changed.
+It returns a memoized version of the callback that is passed—in, in this case `debounce(search,500)`.
+The debounce function returns a debounced version of the search function that batches up calls every half-second (500 milliseconds).
 This hook, similar to `useEffect`, is useful for preventing unnecessary renders, but specifically for callback functions.
+Since a hooks based component is just an function, every const and function definition is recreated every render call - to prevent that, `useCallback` takes a function and returns a version of it that persists across renders.

 To integrate `debounceSearch` instead of `search` itself, swap out `search` for `debouncedSearch` in the `onSearchChange` attribute of `SearchBar` in the `return` statement.
 This call of the component should now look like the following:
 ```javascript